 The Greenwich meridian was adopted as an international longitude standard only in 1884, and some national conventions remained in use later than that date.
-Consequently, care must be taken as to which of the particular national conventions of Paris, the observatory at Pulkova (Leningrad), Washington, or San Fernando was being used.
-One example of French marine data measuring longitude from Paris until at least 1895 has been given by

-Jackson (1989); this difference of 2° 13' of longitude between Paris and Greenwich is small, but extremely significant.
+Consequently, care must be taken as to which of the particular national conventions of Paris and the observatory at Pulkovo (Leningrad), Washington, or San Fernando were being used.
+One example of French marine data measuring longitude from Paris until at least 1895 has been given by Jackson (1989); this difference of $2^{\circ}13'$ of longitude between Paris and Greenwich is small, but extremely significant.